carolxgl/TreeLibrary/magnoliakobus.md

 **Conservation:** [Not enough data for the assessment (IUCN, last assessed 2014)](https://www.iucnredlist.org/species/193954/2292097)

 The _valse tulpenboom_ flowers early in spring.
 Individuals of this species take about 15 years to flower for the first time.
-The _valse tulpenboom_ is protected from inscet and pest attacks, as it contains antimicrobial and insecticidal substances including kobusin and sesamin.
+The _valse tulpenboom_ is protected from insect and pest attacks, as it contains antimicrobial and insecticidal substances like kobusin and sesamin.

 __USES:__